 Required IT skills

 Students need to have a reasonably high level of skill in their use of IT for research, presentations and report writing.
-Students need to demonstrate they are autonomous learners and must demonstrate their ability with minimal support to plan, conduct, present and report on a complex industry project working either individually or as a group.
+Students need to demonstrate they are autonomous learners and must demonstrate their ability with minimal support to plan, conduct, present and report on a complex industry project.

 Work placement, internships or practicums